Roos: Governance

 Roos is represented locally by Roos Parish Council while at county level is in the South East Holderness ward of the East Riding of Yorkshire Council.
 At a parliamentary level it is part of the Beverley and Holderness constituency which is represented by Graham Stuart of the Conservative Party.

 In popular culture

 The meeting of Beren and Luthien in J. R. R. Tolkien's The Silmarillion and The Lord of the Rings, was written after the author and his wife visited a wood near to Roos.
-The "hemlocks" in the wood were said to have inspired his verse.
+The "hemlocks" in the wood are said to have inspired his verse.